ryanuber/go-otp/README.md

 This simple Go package implements an [OTP](http://en.wikipedia.org/wiki/One-time_pad) container to ease the process of creating and utilizing single-use tokens.
-One-time pads are useful in crytology to create [perfect forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy#Perfect_Forward_Secrecy) systems.
+One-time pads are useful in cryptology to create [perfect forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy#Perfect_Forward_Secrecy) systems.
 While this implementation does not deter you from re-using keys, it makes switching keys or "pages" out simple and easy, and lends itself well to